-Making your own crackers is one of those things that seems a lot more complicated than it actually is.
+Making your own crackers seems a lot more complicated than it actually is.
 But this works in your favor, because when you make these delicious Basil & Sun-Dried Tomato Crackers, people are going to be really impressed.
-You don’t have to tell them that it was easy, either.
-Just let them be in awe of your culinary skills.
+You don’t have to tell them that it was easy; just let them be in awe of your culinary skills!

 Homemade crackers are much easier to make than you think!
 These Basil & Sun-Dried Tomato Crackers are delicious by themselves or with a little olive tapenade or cheese.
 Adapted from Wheat Crackers on Allrecipes.com.

-Whisk together flours and salt in a medium bowl.
-Add olive oil, water, sun-dried tomatoes, and basil and stir until just combined, being careful not to overwork the dough.
+- Whisk together flours and salt in a medium bowl.
+Add olive oil, water, sun-dried tomatoes, and basil.
+Stir until just combined, being careful not to overwork the dough.

 - Line a large baking sheet with parchment paper.
 Transfer cracker dough to baking sheet and roll out dough to about the thickness of a saltine.
 Use a knife or pizza cutter to mark dough into rectangles.
 Don’t cut the dough all the way through; just draw the lines on it.
 Prick each individual cracker with a fork a few times and sprinkle with sea salt.